Up your Web3 game

 Pump and dump

 This one is not exclusive to the crypto world, it’s one of the oldest tricks in the trader’s book.
-The black-book of trader-schemes that is.
+The black book of trader-schemes that is.

-Pump and dump refers to an illegal profit scheme that groups of interest would undertake to make loads of money off the back of crypto-buyers.
+Pump and dump refer to an illegal profit scheme that groups of interest would undertake to make loads of money off the back of crypto-buyers.
 They would typically buy huge amounts of a given cryptocurrency to raise its price, “pumping it”, and then sell all their assets to make huge profits while devaluing the coin, “dumping it”.

 More often than not, this doesn’t imply just having people with money colluding to manipulate the price of the asset.
 The scammers would often go to great lengths to promote the coin, via social media and grassroots forums on Telegram/Reddit etc., while also investing in influencers to make it look 100% legit.
 This would also get people into buying it, raising its value exponentially only to quickly end up in the DUMPSTER.